cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 containers on build.
 See issue this issue on stack overflow https://stackoverflow.com/a/45644890 for a solution.

+#### Saving the admin config via the gui causes an internal server errors

+To diagnose issue turn on debuging in the production.ini file ad restart ckan.
+The problem is likely caused by file permissions or a missing upload directory.
+Change file permissions using chown or create folderas as needed.
+Exact paths will be reported in ckan error log.

+- view ckan error log: `docker-compose logs -f --tail 100 ckan`
+- create upload folder: `sudo mkdir $VOL_CKAN_STIRAGE/storage/upload`
+- change file permissions: `sudo chown 900:900 -R $VOL_CKAN_HOME $VOL_CKAN_STORAGE`

 ---

 # Update CKAN and its extensions